shashankS89/GraphQL-Basics/README.md

 # GraphQL-Basics

-To run this project run the below command:
+To run this project type the below command:
 ```
 npm i
 node server.js